-class Mesh (userSegments=None, userVertices=None, holes=None, regions=None, geo_reference=None)
+class Mesh (userSegments=None, userVertices=None, holes=None, regions=None, geo_reference=None) Module: pmesh.mesh userSegments and userVertices define the outline enclosing the mesh.

 A class used to build a mesh outline and generate a two-dimensional triangular mesh.
 The mesh outline is used to describe features on the mesh, such as the mesh boundary.
 Many of this class's methods are used to build a mesh outline, such as add_vertices() and add_region_from_polygon().